britram/rains-prototype/draft-trammell-rains-protocol.md

 presented by a server supporting no capabilities is 76be8b528d0075f7aae98d6fa57a6d3c83ae480a8469e668d7b0af968995ac71.

+Servers MAY piggyback capability negotiation on other messages, or use dedicated messages for capability negotiation.

 A RAINS server MUST NOT assume that a peer server supports a given capability unless it has received a message containing that capability from that server.
 An exception are the capabilities indicating that a server listens for